 The Paris agreement key goal is to limit global warming to “well below 2C”, while “pursuing efforts” to limit temperature rises to 1.5C above pre-industrial age - i.e. 1850, when we started to burn lots of fossil fuels.
 The latest climate science from IPCC found that even at 1.5C, we will see severe climate change impacts from extreme-weather events, sea level rise to biodiversity loss, which is why “keeping 1.5C alive” is the motto of COP26.

 BES – Bank of England’s Biennial Exploratory Scenario

 Running biennial exploratory scenarios allows policymakers to probe the resilience of the UK financial system to a wide range of risks, and is a tool to enhance participants’ strategic thinking on how to manage those risks.
 The 2021 exercise explores the resilience of the largest UK banks and insurers to the physical and transition risks associated with climate change.

 Blah Blah Blah

-Expression coined by Climate activist Greta Thunberg in September 2021 to referring to the climate buzzwords, taglines empty promises not delivering the urgent actions needed.
+Expression coined by Climate activist Greta Thunberg in September 2021 to refer to the climate buzzwords, taglines and empty promises not delivering the urgent actions needed.